Flotomate/product_docs/source/service-catalog/creating-a-template.rst

     :align: center
     :alt: figure 10

-- A new page opens, here we have to create a form, define a workflow, create a SLA and Approval workflow, and add tasks.
+- A new page opens, here we have to create a form, define a workflow, create a SLA and create an Approval workflow, and add tasks.

 **Create Form:**